jeremytammik/JumpToPosition/README.md

 ### No Need for Custom Data on each BIM Element

-Next thought, pondering how to populate the `url_dashboard` property on all the elements...
+Later, pondering how to populate the `url_dashboard` property on all the elements...

 Is there even any need at all to specify such a thing?